 Note that the analog input pin voltage must be scaled to 0 to 1.0V.
-The 3.3V reference on the board labeled "3V" can help with this.
 Also, the maximum input voltage for GPIO is 3.3V – the #4 alert condition pin as well as the RST pin have internal pullups so you can filter out external positive input voltages (if any) using a diode and just worry about passing GND.
 When the board is off or sleeping, inputs and outputs will be in a floating state.
 Keep this in mind for your own external circuitry, if any.

 The board communicates using WiFi so a 2.5GHz 802.11 b/g/n or dual band AC WiFi router within range and connected to the internet is required.

 The board waits to be turned on or, if already on, waits for a low pulse on the RST pin.
 The board then sends one of three messages depending on the setup configuration, the state of GPIO #4, and the value of the analog pin – or no message at all if no alert condition qualifies.
 Once triggered, the board evaluates the state of the #4 pin and if it is high and a message exists for #4 high, sends that message.
 Else if the #4 pin is low and a message exists for #4 low, the board sends that message.
 Else the board reads the value of analog pin and if the analog value meets the range qualification in the configuration and a message exists for analog, sends the analog message.
 Else the board sends no message, blinks the blue LED twice, and goes back to sleep.